atnguyen246/pc-troubleshooting-toolkit-project/README.md

 Help Desk Final Project for CIS20638A0 Trevor Lewis

 ## Project Purpose
-- Technicians initially had trouble finding the right tools to be able to solve issues for users
-- This PC troubleshooting toolkit should help technicians find the all the tools they need in one convenient package
-- This toolkit is meant to be used by help desk and IT support technicians to carry out their tasks and responsibilities
-- With this toolkit, technicians should be able to troubleshoot more efficiently and be able to move on to the next user that needs help
+Technicians initially had trouble finding the right tools to be able to solve issues for users.
+This PC troubleshooting toolkit should help technicians find the all the tools they need in one convenient package.
+It is meant to be used by help desk and IT support technicians to carry out their tasks and responsibilities.
+With this toolkit, technicians should be able to troubleshoot more efficiently and be able to move on to the next user that needs help

 ## Tools & Technologies Used
 - PowerShell